Turkish currency hits record low amid Erdogan concerns

 Because Turkey is particularly dependent on foreign capital, its markets are one of those to have suffered most.
 Other countries that have seen sharp drops in their currencies include Brazil and Argentina.

-But Turkey's currency is under particularly heavy pressure because of the complicated political backdrop.
+But Turkey's currency has been hit particularly hard because of the complicated political backdrop.
 While a central bank is in theory independent from the government, Erdogan has put pressure on it to not raise rates as he prepares for early presidential and parliamentary elections next month.

 Jason Tuvey, an economist with Capital Economics in London, says that if the central bank "continues to bow to pressure from Erdogan and refrains from raising interest rates, that would lead to an even sharper fall in the currency."